-- 10.1.
+10.1.
 Driving licences may be issued to, or renewed for, applicants or drivers who have diabetes mellitus.
-When treated with medication, they should be subject to authorised medical opinion and regular medical review, appropriate to each case, but the interval should not exceed five years. - 10.2.
-Driving licences shall not be issued to, nor renewed for, applicants or drivers who have recurrent severe hypoglycaemia or/and impaired awareness of hypoglycaemia.
-A driver with diabetes should demonstrate an understanding of the risk of hypoglycaemia and adequate control of the condition.
+When treated with medication, they should be subject to authorised medical opinion and regular medical review, appropriate to each case, but the interval should not exceed five years.

+10.2.
+An applicant or driver with diabetes treated with medication which carries a risk of inducing hypoglycaemia shall demonstrate an understanding of the risk of hypoglycaemia and adequate control of the condition.